UCSB-VRL/ReebGraph/README.md

  2.`python R_properties.py` will run the code on the provided track.
 Please change the trkfolder and trkfolderI path in the file.
 You can compute the graph properites using this file.

+## Dataset

+The code was tested on the publicly available Alzheimer's Disease Neuroimaging Initiative (ADNI) [dataset](http://adni.loni.usc.edu/).
+## Acknowledgements

+Thanks to the Vision Research Laboratory at the University of California, Santa Barbara.

 For latest code updates, please follow this link https://github.com/s-shailja/ucsb_reeb.